shadowmarkets/shadowtime/readme.txt

 DEPENDENCIES:
-install solidity programming language on ide (on vsCode its just an extension)
+NOTE: LINUX VERSION. this means that If on windows you need to get visual c++ aswell * change / to \ . install solidity programming language on ide (on vsCode its just an extension)
 python: (using python 3.10)
-visual studio C++
 Pandas: pip install pandas
 web3: pip install web3
 solcx: pip install py-solc-x
 pysimplegui: pip install pysimplegui

-Start Ganache APPimage and click Quickstart Ethereum.
+Get ganache app image (for Linux) at https://www.trufflesuite.com/ganache If on windows get and install ganache from same URL.

 Change ganache chain settings so that accounts start with A LOT of eth (under settings/accounts & keys, set something like 100000000000)